 Perhaps your older friend/parent/parents have started needing a bit more support.
-Perhaps you are nearby so you can pop in from time to time.
-What happens when it’s clear that ‘popping in’ isn’t enough anymore?
+Perhaps you’re nearby so you can pop in from time to time.
+What happens when it’s clear that ‘popping in’ is no longer enough?

 I’m relaying the decision part of our ‘moving story’, not because it will be particularly helpful to you in itself, as every situation is different, but because we did learn an important lesson that was to help us from then on in.